-We’re often asked how much compensation can be awarded following a car accident but, in reality, it’s difficult to say without first assessing how the injuries have affected you.
-However, to help you understand the amounts of compensation that are possible for some injuries, we’ve included the personal injury claims calculator table below.
+We’re often asked how much compensation can be awarded following a car accident, but, in reality, it’s difficult to say without first assessing how the injuries have affected you.
+However, to help you understand the amounts of compensation possible for some injuries, we’ve included the personal injury claims calculator table below.

 |Type of Injury||Severity||Range||Comments|

 |Shoulder||Severe||£18,020 to £45,070||Compensation in this range covers injuries involving damage to the brachial plexus and resulting in a significant disability.|

 |Shoulder||Minor||£4,080 to £7,410||Compensation in this range covers soft tissue damage which fully recovers between 1 and 2 years.|

 |Back||Severe||£85,470 to £151,070||Compensation in this range covers the spinal injuries that cause incomplete paralysis and result in impaired bowel, bladder or sexual function.|